Miami Marathon

 The marathon course also runs through the city of Miami Beach, Florida.
 The 42.195 km race is typically run on the last Sunday in January or the first Sunday in February, at approximately 6:00 am.
 The event also includes a half marathon, and a wheelchair division for both races.
 Marathon finish times can be used to qualify for the Boston Marathon.
+Shifting Gears United is partner for the disability division.

 Celebrities or local politicians typically start the race.
 Frank Shorter, 1972 Olympic marathon champion, and Ryan Hall, winner of the marathon event in the 2008 United States Olympic Trials, have been previously given this honor.